YIJING DAO

 The Yijing on the web

-(Last updated December 2009) See also: The I Ching on YouTube.
-If you find any of these sites down or gone try plugging the URL into the waybackmachine.
-This page is ongoing, new links and site reviews are usually fed in from the bottom.
+(Last updated: January 2024) See also: The I Ching on YouTube.
+If you find any of these sites down or gone try plugging the URL into the Wayback Machine (their browser extension is really useful).
+I've already replaced a number of sites that have disappeared with archived versions.
+Some academic institutions seem to love changing the URLs of PDFs, as if they haven't heard the web is made of linkages, so now I'm just uploading them here.
+This page is ongoing, new links and site reviews are usually fed in at the bottom.

 LiSe Heyboer is one of the few whose interest in the Yijing has inspired her to research the original etymology of the Chinese characters.
 The site used to be called 'Book of the Moon'.
 I pointed out in The Mandate of Heaven that the character Yi was the name of an ancient sacrifice to the sun, essentially to bring the sun back after prolonged rainy weather.
 The original title character appears to be a pictograph of the sun emerging from behind rain clouds with three rays of sunlight streaming down.